Course - Power System Operation and Analysis, Specialisation Course - TET4575

 Block 2: Flexibility in power grid operation and planning

 The overall aim is to give a deeper insight into power system flexibility (in general), flexibility in grid operation, and flexibility in grid planning.
-Topics covered also include load analysis and load modeling, demand-side flexibility, operational planning, energy storage scheduling, security of electricity supply, long-term grid planning, and socio-economic cost-benefit analysis.
+Topics covered include load analysis and load modeling, demand-side flexibility, operational planning, batteries in the grid, security of electricity supply, long-term grid planning, socio-economic cost-benefit analysis, security of electricity supply, reliability of supply analysis, and risk-based planning and operation.
 Focus is mostly on distribution system applications, but a large part of the concepts and methods covered in the course are also applicable to transmission systems.
 The course module aims to be both practically oriented and based on recent research and developments on the topic.
 It also aims to make students more familiar with working with data sets (grid models, load data, flexibility data...) and developing Python code to use them in power system analysis (simulation and optimization of energy and power flows...).

 Block 3: Wind power in electric power systems